Code-Institute-Submissions/dhruv2102-MS1/README.md

 ## Running Project Locally
 To run the project locally, follow these steps
 1. Open the repository https://github.com/dhruv2102/MS1
-2. Choose HTTPS clone opeion from the code button.
+2. Choose HTTPS clone option from the code button.
 3. Copy this command
 4. Open the directory where you want to clone the project to.
-5. Open the Git Bash terminal in the taegeted directory.
+5. Open the Git Bash terminal in the targeted directory.
-6. Type the command git clone and then past the HTTPS url
+6. Type the command git clone and then paste the HTTPS url
 6. After the execution of the command, this repository would be created in the directory.

 ## Credits